Close Menu

 newyorkdolls_01

-The band had been on the verge of signing to a British label but went back to New York – though they resumed gigging in December 1972 with Jerry Nolan as drummer.
+The band had been on the verge of signing to a British label but returned to New York – though they resumed gigging in December 1972 with Jerry Nolan as the drummer.

 Released in July 1973, New York Dolls was a proto-punk revelation, a way cool schlock of visceral rock & roll which combined the more essential moments of The MC5, The Pretty Things and The Shangri-La’s.